 The Dissertation Committee is established after both components of the doctoral qualifying exam have been passed.
-The Dissertation Committee is composed of five or more members, a majority of whom must be regular members of the University of North Carolina Graduate School Faculty.
-All tenured and tenure track faculty at the ranks of assistant, associate and full professor are automatically members of the Graduate Faculty (this includes tenure track faculty School of Medicine, School of Pharmacy, other SPH Departments, etc.).
-Per Graduate School guidelines, "other persons may be appointed to the Graduate Faculty for fixed term membership; these appointees may include: faculty emeriti, clinical or research professors, scholars from other institutions, independent scholars, and practitioners."
-Confirmation of any individual's status can be obtained through the Student Services Office.
+The Dissertation Committee is composed of five or more members, a majority of whom must be "regular" members of the University of North Carolina Graduate School Faculty.
+All tenured and tenure track faculty at the ranks of assistant, associate and full professor are automatically "regular" members of the Graduate Faculty (this includes tenure track faculty School of Medicine, School of Pharmacy, other SPH Departments, etc.).
+Per Graduate School guidelines, "other persons may be appointed to the Graduate Faculty for "fixed" term membership; these appointees may include: faculty emeriti, clinical or research professors, scholars from other institutions, independent scholars, and practitioners."
+Confirmation of any individual's status can be obtained online at http://gradschool.unc.edu/policies/faculty/.

 At least three committee members must be faculty of the Department of Epidemiology (this would include research track faculty and those with adjunct appointments).
 Research track faculty, adjunct faculty, and committee members from outside the UNC-CH system will need to email to epidemiology@unc.edu an electronic copy of their current CV so that they can be given a fixed-term appointment with the Graduate School for the purpose of serving on committees.
 Committee members from outside the UNC-CH system DO NOT have to be given adjunct appointments to serve on a student's committee.
 The role of the Committee Chairperson is to follow the student's progress throughout the dissertation process and to ensure that all departmental policies and expectations are adhered to.
 For this reason, the Committee Chairperson must be someone whose primary appointment is in the Department of Epidemiology.
+Graduate School policy requires that the Committee Chairperson be a "regular" member of the Graduate Faculty.